 Company is not only formed for earning profits, but some are also incorporated to do charity.
 Such kind of companies is called as section 8 companies.
 There are some trusts and foundations that do charity for society but this company is different.
 It is a type of company whose aim is to do social welfare.

-In this context, we are going to see the meaning of section 8 company Registration, features, advantages, disadvantages, incorporation process, how it is different from trusts, compliance, and dissolution of section 8 company Registration and its procedure.
+In this context, we are going to see the meaning of section 8 company, its features, advantages, disadvantages, incorporation process, how it is different from trusts, compliance, and dissolution of section 8 company and its procedure.

 What is Section 8 Company NGO